 Flour is selling here at \$5.75 a hundred.
 It is awful on a man that has flour to buy, but good for those having wheat to sell.
-For the first time this winter, we have good sleighing and anything that will slide is on the road.

 For the first time this winter we have good sleighing and anything that will slide is on the road.